 Benzoyl peroxide is a topical acne treatment used to combat inflammatory acne.
-It has a few side effects, including skin dryness and redness.
-Irritation is common when beginning this acne treatment, but it can be prevented.
+Unfortunately, it does have a few side effects such as skin dryness and redness.
+Even though irritation is common when beginning this acne treatment, it can be prevented with just a few steps.

 To prevent irritation from benzoyl peroxide, you need to ensure you have a gentle skincare routine in place to combat dryness and redness.